TheGreatestTeamOfCodersEverAssembled/SNSBuildSys/README.md

 Users can edit the main "configure" file to set a few options.
 Most importantly is the "TOPVAR" variable, which must reference an existing environment variable that points to the location of the build system.
 For example, if TOPVAR=SNS and the build system is located in $HOME/sns, then the user should have an environment variable $SNS = $HOME/sns.

+Operating system specific options are set in the build/config/ files.
+For example, build/config/macos.x86_64.mk and build/config/linux.i386.mk contain the options specific to a 64-bit OSX and 32-bit Linux OS system, respectively.

 New features implement since the PHOBOS build system:

  * Ability to set "use_root=0" in configure and still build packages that don't depend on ROOT.
 However, the build system is not (yet) set up to run on a computer that does not have ROOT installed at all.